quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part08_Summary.md

 :p How does the asynchronous algorithm ensure it does not ignore any state?
 ??x
 The asynchronous algorithm must continue to update the values of all states: it cannot ignore any state after some point in the computation.
-An infinite sequence of updates ensures that every state is revisited infinitely often, leading to convergence to the optimal value function \( v^* \).
+An infinite sequence of updates ensures that every state is revisited infinitely often, leading to convergence to the optimal value function $v^*$.

-For instance, if using a version of asynchronous value iteration where only one state \( s_k \) is updated at each step, ensuring all states appear in the sequence \( \{s_k\} \) infinitely often guarantees asymptotic convergence.
+For instance, if using a version of asynchronous value iteration where only one state $s_k $ is updated at each step, ensuring all states appear in the sequence$\{s_k\}$ infinitely often guarantees asymptotic convergence.

 x??